BarRaider/streamdeck-easypi/README.md

 Make sure to star this repository or follow my [twitter](https://twitter.com/realBarRaider) to get notified when it changes.
 **Questions, Suggestions, and Support via [Discord](http://discord.barraider.com)**

+## New in v1.4
+- Updated styles  to match Elgato's

 ## New in v1.3
 - Introducing rangedTooltip.js - Instructions how to use it in the ***Ranged Tooltip*** section below